Transverse minimal foliations on unit tangent bundles and applications: Minimal foliations on unit tangent bundles

 Now, fix a geodesic ray $r:[0,\infty) \to \HH^2$, parametrized by unit speed, starting at some point $r(0)$ in $\ell$, orthogonal to it and contained in $H_-(\ell)$.
 For $t >t'$ the ideal geodesic triangle joining $r(t), \xi,\eta$ contains the triangle joining $r(t'), \xi,\eta$ so the inner angle at the point $r(t)$ is smaller than the one at the point $r(t')$ by Gauss-Bonnet formula.
-As it varies continuously and verifies that the angle is $\pi$ at $r(0)$ and tends to $0$ at $r(\infty)$ it follows that every such geodesic ray has a unique point $r(t_0)$ on which the angle is exactly $\eps$ and it follows also that $d(r(t_0),\ell) = t_0 := C(\eps)$.
-Now, consider the one parameter family of isometries fixing $\xi, \eta$ which map $r(t_0)$ along the boundary of $B_{t_0}(\ell)$ preserving angles and thus proves the proposition. \end{proof}
+As it varies continuously, and verifies that the angle is $\pi$ at $r(0)$ and tends to $0$ at $r(\infty)$ it follows that every such geodesic ray has a unique point $r(t_0)$ on which the angle is exactly $\eps$ and it follows also that $d(r(t_0),\ell) = t_0 := C(\eps)$.
+To show that this does not depend on $r(0)$ consider the one parameter family of isometries of $\mathbb{H}^2$ fixing $\xi, \eta$; these isometries map $r(t_0)$ transitively along the boundary of $B_{t_0}(\ell)$ preserving angles.
+Hence this proves that $t_0$ does not depend on $r(0)$, and depends only on $\eps$.
+This proves the proposition. \end{proof}